ADNOC L&S fleet growing to over 300 vessels

 On the other hand, Zakher Marine International will benefit from access to new opportunities provided as a result of ADNOC’s “ambitious” growth strategy, allowing the UAE-based vessel owner and operator to grow and expand its existing business footprint.

-Moreover, ADNOC revealed that ZMI will continue operating as a standalone entity under ADNOC L&S, led by Ali Hassan El Ali as CEO.
+Moreover, ADNOC reveals that ZMI will continue operating as a standalone entity under ADNOC L&S, led by Ali Hassan El Ali as CEO.

 When it comes to ADNOC L&S’ latest activities, it is worth noting that the UAE firm earlier this month hired Unique Group for exhaust gas scrubber systems retrofit on three of its vessels.